 The results are evaluated by using the Pearson correlation coefficient ρ . ρ decreases with the extension of forecast window for both initial dates (Figs. 4 and 5).
 However, the patterns are a little different.
-For the dry scenario (the initial date is 1 February), ρ is 0.99 for the 7 day window, and gradually drops below 0.50 for the window exceeding 90 days; while for the wet scenario (the initial date is 1 July), the maximum correlation coefficient is 0.70 for the 7 day forecast window, and quickly reduces to 0.46 for 30 day window.
-The forecasts almost equal the climatological mean when the forecast window 5 exceeds 90 days under this scenario.
+For the dry scenario (the initial date is 1st February), ρ is 0.99 for the 7-day window, and gradually drops below 0.50 for the window exceeding 90 days; while for the wet scenario (the initial date is 1 July), the maximum correlation coefficient is 0.70 for the 7-day forecast window, and quickly reduces to 0.46 for 30-day window.
+The forecasts almost equal the climatological mean when the forecast window exceeds 90 days under this scenario.
 The contrasting behaviors of the two scenarios indicate that the consistency of the forecast seems to bear a wider range of forecast windows for the dry scenario.
-Therefore, the performance of ESP is a function of initial date and the forecast window.

 To further illustrate the impact of IC/FC and their relative role in the forecast, we employed an analytical framework, as developed by (Wood and Lettenmaier, 2008) and used by Li et al. (2009).
 It is effective to discern relative impacts of IC and FC on the forecasts, as well as the dynamic competence of the two factors with the increase of forecast window.
 The basic idea of this framework is to re-sort the forecasts according to IC (soil moisture) and FC (precipitation forcing).
-2-D images are produced based on the resorted matrix of the forecasts.
-The columns of each 2-D image in Figs. 6 and 7 can be regarded as a reverse-ESP (R-ESP) approach which was introduced by Wood and Lettenmaier (2008) (see also Fig. 2 of Li et al. (2009) for more details of R-ESP and ESP).
-The basic idea of R-ESP is to drive an ensemble of ICs, which are derived by resampled meteorological ensembles during the spinup period, using the forecast, while ESP focuses on the impact of FC.
+Two-dimensional images are produced based on the resorted matrix of the forecasts.
+The columns of each 2-D image in Figs. 6 and 7 can be regarded as a reverse-ESP (R-ESP) approach which was introduced by Wood and Lettenmaier (2008) (see also Fig. 2 of Li et al., 2009, for more details of R-ESP and ESP).
+The basic idea of R-ESP is to drive an ensemble of ICs, which are derived by resampled meteorological ensembles during the spin-up period, using the accurate meteorological forcing.
+R-ESP reveals the influence of IC uncertainty on the forecast, while ESP focuses on the impact of FC.
 The patterns of the images reflect the relative impact of IC and FC: if these are horizontally structured, the forecasts are largely determined by IC, and FC has a relatively small impact; while FC dominates the forecast if the image is vertically structured.
 A "hatched" image indicates a combined influence of IC and FC.